 The subject site is bordered to the west by existing industrial uses and to the east by residential uses.
-The subject site will create a transition from industrial uses to residential uses along Westphalia Road.
+[The subject site will create a transition from industrial uses to residential uses along Westphalia Road.]
+The subject site incorporates bufferyards that will contribute to a transition from industrial uses to residential uses to the east and north.
 The proposal is compatible with existing and proposed development in the vicinity.